What to Eat in Barcelona: 12 Local Dishes + Where to Go

 It’s when the sauces mix with the potato crunch that it goes off in your mouth like the name: a bomb!

 Where to eat bombas: naturally, Barceloneta!
 The Cova Fumada (Carrer del Baluart 56, metro Barceloneta) is a must for these treats.
-The legendary proprietor of one of the city’s great tapas restaurants claims his mother invented the bomba more than 60 years ago.
+The legendary proprietor of one of Barcelona’s best tapas restaurants claims his mother invented the bomba more than 60 years ago.

 True or not, these are the best in the city and they only cost about €2.00 each.